henriquehorbovyi/dotfiles/README.md

 Make sure you have all dependencies before running setup script.
 ##### Stow

-GNU Stow is a symlink farm manager - it creates symlinks for all files inside a directory and pass to it In order to GNU stow to work you should place files inside this directory as if they were in your Home directory.
+GNU Stow is a symlink farm manager - it creates symlinks for all files inside a directory and pass to it.
+In order to GNU stow to work you should place files inside this directory as if they were in your Home directory.

 #### Ghostty
 On linux Ghostty lives in $HOME/.config/ghostty/config and on Macos it lives in $HOME/Library/Application\ Support/com.mitchellh.ghostty/config.